 Tuatara

 Tuatara are the last remaining member of an ancient order of reptiles seperate to lizards.
-Although over 100 tuatara call Orokonui home its best to look out for the one in the grasslands enclosure on a warm day.
-Read about the research we are doing on tuatara here
+Although Orokonui is home to a growing wild population the grasslands enclosure is still the best place to see one of these special reptiles on a warm day.

 Otago Skink